The links on the table below lead to portable document files that can be viewed and printed on any computer with Adobe Acrobat Reader.

 I

-Lab Springboard A discussion lab activity to investigate plane reflection using ray box optics. |
+Teachers (coming eventually) A discussion lab activity to investigate plane reflection using ray box optics. |

-3 | Diversion Into Refraction I Lab
+3 | Diversion Into

-Springboard A discussion lab activity to investigate refraction using ray box optics. |
+A discussion lab activity to investigate refraction using ray box optics. |

 4 |

-Coin in the Cup Lab Springboard - Presentation (Zipped
+in the Cup Lab

-QuickTime) A discussion lab "magic trick" involving refraction. |
+A discussion lab "magic trick" involving refraction. |

 5 |